braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 Please note that the UvA staff member who is designated examiner is responsible for determining and submitting the final grade.
 Both the assessor and the examiner can log into [www.datanose.nl](http://www.datanose.nl) using a link that will be sent via e-mail once the student submits the final version of the thesis to the project portal on Datanose.nl.
 The examiner and assessor can then fill in the online grading form and submit the final grade.
 It is up to the examiner to review the grading and sign for the validity of the grade.

 In some cases, students will come to an agreement with an examiner who has not been approved by the Examinations Board of the research master *Brain and Cognitive Sciences* yet.
 If this happens, the particular examiner will not be selectable on Datanose.
-By contacting [info-mcs@uva.nl](mailto:info-mcs@uva.nl), the student can request approval for the examiner.
+See the page [[../Miscellaneous/Examiner|Examiner]] for details on how a student can request approval of a new examiner.

 The student and supervisor should meet at least four times during the course of the writing: (1) to discuss the problem statement, (2) to discuss the outline of the thesis, (3) to discuss the first draft, and (4) to get feedback on the final version.
 The student is responsible for making these appointments with the supervisor and to prepare for the meetings.
 If so desired (and as long as it's reasonable), additional meetings or a different process are possible, but it should be kept in mind that the supervisor is expected to spend about 20 hours on the thesis and that reading a draft version, providing feedback on the draft version and grading the final version are included in these 20 hours.